Soul of New Orleans

 Bruce was a boss who talked while he walked.
 "So you want to learn the butcher business, do ya?"

 We were passing rows of stainless steel tables with white poly top, manned by cutters in white coats and blue hairnets.
-Their knives were quietly maneuvering through animal tissue at top speed.
+Their knives quietly maneuvered through animal tissue at top speed.
 I noticed how their arms were all in furious motion but the rest of their bodies looked relaxed, perhaps even bored.

 What did I just get into?
 I don’t have knife skills!
 Not like these guys.
 It would take me years to get that clever.
 And even if I did, it’s freezing in here.
 I don’t want to be on my feet in a cold room all day.